 In the absence of an objection by a party, I generally allow documents required to be served or filed (except original process) to be sent by continued fax transmission or by email, provided that the number of pages to be faxed is 15 pages or less.
 I generally permit lengthier documents to be served by fax or email only with my prior consent.
 If it is going to tie up my PC or fax machine all afternoon, please overnight a "hard copy" to me.
-I do charge for fax documents, as this costs me.
 Please don't do both email and hard copy.
 When I receive an email or .pdf delivery via email, I will acknowledge receipt.